-Trash is a serious problem in the Potomac River Watershed, and its major tributaries.
-Trash travels from our streets into storm drains and waterways until it reaches the Potomac.
+Litter is a serious problem in the Potomac River Watershed, and its major tributaries.
+Litter travels from our streets into storm drains and waterways until it reaches the Potomac.

 While there is currently limited research or regional data that tracks the sources of regional trash, we speculate that the majority of this trash originates as refuse improperly or intentionally disposed of along roadsides and in public and private open spaces.

 Here’s What You Can Do:

 Trash and litter is easily blown by wind and washed down storm drains into our waterways.
 Through our Adopt-A-Stream program volunteers will monitor their adopted stream and organize a community cleanup twice (or more!) a year to help us keep track of the litter in our watershed.
 The data collected by volunteers will be shared with local jurisdictions and will help support proven source reduction policies (bag fees, foam bans, etc.)

 Recognizing the importance of public education and awareness in creating behavior change, the Alice Ferguson Foundation works to engage community members to change littering behaviors.
 Through our programs, you can get free yard signs, learn about the impact of different interventions, and discover how you can become a change-maker in your community.